 Badger BC Investments Ltd is a wholly owned subsidiary company of the Council.
-The Company operates a portfolio of 65 properties, 61 owned and 4 leased, with three of the owned properties commercial.
-Fourteen of the properties have been developed on land purchased from the Council and 28 of the properties have been developed by the Council and purchased by Badger.
-The total value of the portfolio as at 31 March 2024 is approximately £20m.
+The Company operates a portfolio of 63 properties, 59 owned and 4 leased, with two of the owned properties being commercial.
+14 of the properties have been developed on land purchased from the Council and 28 of the properties have been developed by the Council and purchased by Badger.
+The total value of the portfolio as at 31 March 2025 is approximately £19m.